sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 If an optional Welsh field is not populated, then the English version will typically be used in its place.

 The source files can have English and Welsh category labels.
-The English labels are not included in the output JSON files.
-This information can be obtained from the codebook.
+Only Welsh labels are included in the output JSON because the English labels can be obtained from the codebook.

 The `Codebook_Mnemonic` for each classification is extracted from `Category_Mapping.csv` but the other fields are ignored.